6 Best Strategies to Prevent Cancer (2022)

 Most of us know Steve Jobs, Chadwick Boseman (Black Panther), Robin Gibb (Bee Gees), Donna Summer, Farrah Fawcett, Eartha Kitt, Peter Jennings, Paul Newman, Patrick Swayze, Sydney Pollack, Michael Crichton, Bob Denver, Ted Kennedy, Jerry Orbach, Anne Bancroft, William Rehnquist, and Tony Snow, just to name a few.
 What do they have in common?
 They all died from 'cancer'.

-This article here is not to share the various theories related to cancer but to share practical preventive strategies that we could put into action immediately.
+This article here is developed as a consumer guide and is not to share the various technical theories related to cancer but to share practical preventive strategies that we could put into action immediately.
 There is comprehensive information about cancer here.
-I would not re-invent the wheel.
-The goal of this article is to summarize the relevant and practical points so that you could have your personal blue-print to prevent and how to give yourself the best possible outcome if you get cancer.
-I have filtered out all those unproven ‘internet noise’ out there in the virtual world and have summarized the overwhelming information out there into the following list of ‘actionable’ strategies.
+The goal of this article is to summarize the relevant, updated and practical points so that you could have your personal blue-print to prevent and how to give yourself the best possible outcome if you get cancer.
+We have filtered out all those unproven ‘internet noise’ out there in the virtual world and have summarized the overwhelming information out there into the following list of ‘actionable’ strategies.

 What is Cancer?

 Cancer is the name given to a collection of related diseases.
 In all types of cancer, some of the body’s cells begin to divide without stopping and spread into surrounding tissues.
 (National Cancer Institute).